Ask a doctor about a prescription for ETORICOXIB PENSA 90 mg FILM-COATED TABLETS

 Taking Etoricoxib with other medicines

-In particular, if you are using any of the following medicines, your doctor may want to monitor you to check that your medicines are working properly once you start taking Etoricoxib:
+In particular, if you are taking any of the following medicines, your doctor may want to monitor you to check that your medicines are working adequately once you start taking Etoricoxib:

-Etoricoxib can be taken withlow dosesof aspirin.
-If you are currently taking low doses of aspirin to prevent heart attacks or strokes, do not stop taking aspirin until you have spoken with your doctor
+Etoricoxib can be taken with low dosesof aspirin.
+If you are currently taking low doses of aspirin to prevent heart attacks or stroke, do not stop taking aspirin until you talk to your doctor.

 Taking Etoricoxib with food and drink

-The onset of Etoricoxib's effect may be faster if taken without food.
+The onset of effect of Etoricoxib may be faster if taken without food.

 Pregnancy

 Etoricoxib tablets should not be taken during pregnancy.
-Do not take the tablets if you are pregnant, if you think you may be pregnant or if you are planning to become pregnant.
+Do not take the tablets if you are pregnant, think you may be pregnant, or plan to become pregnant.
 If you become pregnant, stop taking the tablets and consult your doctor.
 Consult your doctor if you have any doubts or need more information.

-We do not know if Etoricoxib is excreted in breast milk.
-If you are breastfeeding or plan to do so, consult your doctor before taking Etoricoxib.
-If you are using this medicine, do not breastfeed.
+It is not known if Etoricoxib is excreted in human milk.
+If you are breast-feeding or plan to breast-feed, consult your doctor before taking Etoricoxib.
+If you are using this medicine, do not breast-feed.

 Fertility

-We do not recommend using Etoricoxib in women who are trying to become pregnant.
+Etoricoxib is not recommended for use in women who are trying to become pregnant.

 In some patients taking Etoricoxib, dizziness and somnolence have been reported.